Probate Plus vs Spreadsheets

 At an interim or final stage, you’ll want to quickly generate reports for yourself or your clients.
 Rather than worrying about formatting those documents each time, why not let dedicated software take the strain of report production?
 With Probate Plus you can be confident, if you’ve reconciled your postings, that the figures are going to be correct.
 Plus you have the flexibility to run a huge range of different reports at just the touch of a button.

-We’d be delighted to highlight the main features of Probate Plus to you.
+We’d be delighted to highlight the main features of Probate Plus to you and how when it comes to Probate Plus vs spreadsheets we think using software focused on a task is hugely beneficial.